|

 representational aspect?
 Consider John 1:1.
 Why is the Son called the Word

 of God?
-(Rev 19:13).
+(Rev 19:13, John 1:1).
 I say it means that the Son is the revealed

 will and mind of God.
 Equating the word of God with Christ is clearly